This post may contain affiliate sales links. Please see my full disclosure policy for details

 There are several steps involved in making a layer cake, I understand it can be overwhelming.
 However, if you break it down one step at a time, it’s a lot easier to digest.
 It’s usually been a two-day process for me.
 I bake the cake layers first and then assemble and frost the next day.
 I don’t like the rush of the decorating as I am very meticulous with the details.

 - Prepare the recipe

 I’ve gone into more details for each step of the process below.

-How to Prepare the pans
+How to Prepare the pans for baking

 Grease and flour your pans: generously grease and flouring the pans to prevent the cake from sticking.
 I prefer using Crisco vegetable spread as opposed to cooking spray, but if you only have cookie spray, definitely use that.

 Line the pans: lining the pans with parchment paper or a round silicone baking mats will ensure there’s the cakes don’t stick to bottom of the pans, and it makes it much easier to get the cakes out of the pans.

 Bake Even stripes: I love using bake even stripes because it helps to bake the layers flatter.
 Without them, the edges of the cake bake quicker, forcing the centers to bake last, and therefore doming in the middle.
 You’ll notice the outside edges of the cake are also a little darker without them.
 The bake even stripes should be WET when apply them to the outside edge of the pan.